manuelyhvh/sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md

    - `<project name>app`- an app service hosting the Contoso HR web application.
    - `<project name>attest`- an attestation provider in Microsoft Azure Attestation for attesting the secure enclave for the **ContosoHR** database.
    - `<project name>identity` - a user-assigned managed identity that was used to deploy the web application.
-   - `<project name>plan` - am app service plan for the web application.
+   - `<project name>plan` - an app service plan for the web application.
    - `<project name>server`- a logical server in Azure SQL Database.
    - `<project name>vault` - a key vault in Azure Key Vault, containing the column master key for Always Encrypted.
    - `ContosoHR` - a database.